MicrosoftDocs/globalization/globalization/reference/glossary.md

 A glyph may be a composite of multiple characters or a combination of a base character with modifiers (diacritics).
 For example, the characters A and E may be displayed using the composite glyph Æ, and the letter a with an acute accent is the glyph á.

+## locale

+A body of properties identified by locale name (sometimes called "locale code").

+A locale name is formed from the language code, an optional script code, and the code for a country or region.

+A locale contains the locale-specific information required to format dates, times, numbers, and currency.
+The locale also contains information such as:

+* system of measurement
+* calendar
+* currency symbol ($, €, ¥, £, ฿, ₱, ₭, ...)
+* currency code (USD, AUD, GBP, EUR, INR, DKK, YEN, ...)

+The Common Locale Data Repository (CLDR) is a standardized source of locale data.
+CLDR is used by libraries such as the International Components for Unicode (ICU), globalize.js, Windows NLS APIs, and .NET APIs.

 ## localization

 The process of adapting a product so that it's suitable for use in a specific locale, including translating the applications user interface and user assistance.